Atraeau/WowBagSorter/README.md

 # WowBagSorter
-Addon to sorts bags in World of Warcraft
+Addon to sort bags in World of Warcraft